Bachelor of Arts in Early Childhood Education

 Transfer Credit Policy

 The Curriculum Alignment Eight (CAP 8) or equivalent may be transferred in from a community college.
 A request to transfer coursework may be granted if a) the course(s) can be shown to be equivalent in content to the CAP 8 course(s) and b) is approved by the Associate Dean.
-An Associate’s degree in Child Development or Early Childhood Education earned at a regionally accredited institution may be used to fulfill the CAP 8 requirement.
+An Associate’s degree in Child Development or Early Childhood Education earned at a regionally accredited institution, a valid California Child Development Permit at the Teacher level or higher, or a Washington State ECE Certificate may be used to fulfill the CAP 8 requirement.

 Advancement to Field Experience

 Applications for field experience must be submitted online by the candidate on the SOE Services MyBrandman site by the deadline established on the SOE Services MyBrandman site.
 Candidates also need to have completed all the CAP 8, core and content courses with the exception of ECED 399 Integrated Practice-Practicum II and ECED 401 The Early Childhood Educator as Decision Maker-Capstone.

 |Curriculum Alignment Project Eight|